afunnydev/tinysociety/content/articles/2020-05-03-tiny-house-builders-in-mississippi.md

 <span class="figcaption">Image source: The Home Galery - Collins Model</span>

-The Home Gallery, LLC is a local dealer in Mississippi.
+The Home Gallery, is a local dealer in Mississippi.
 They offer a wide selection of manufactured and modular homes, including a selection of tiny homes.
 They offer models from well known manufacturers like Cavalier, Clayton Savannah, Southern Energy, and TRUmh.
-If you are looking for a high quality tiny house made with quality materials, this is a great option for you.
 You can check out different models they offer on their website or on Instagram.
+You can also visit their design center to check out the models they have in inventory.

-**Location:** Bellingham, Washington
+**Location:** Saltillo, MS

-**Tiny houses on wheel**
+**Tiny houses on wheel :** No

-**Tiny houses on foundations:** No
+**Tiny houses on foundations:** Yes

 **Custom builds:** Yes

 **Certifications:** N/A

-**Tiny house financing partners:** N/A
+**Tiny house financing partners:** They offer multiple financing options

-**Price:**  Around 70 000$ US.
-Contact the builder for more details.
+**Price:**  Not specified.
+You need to contact them in order to get a quote.

-Contact [Big Freedom Tiny Homes](https://www.bigfreedomtinyhomes.com/) for more information!
+Contact [The Home Gallery](https://www.the-home-gallery.com/) for more information!

 ## Seattle Tiny Homes